Lexogen-Tools/SIRVsuite/README.md

  CoD >= 0
  , where values around 0 indicate an ideal match between expected and measured coverage.

-Measured coverage in bigwig (.bw) format can be used, for example, in an IGV browser to inspect spike-in coverage interactively.
+The spike-in coverage can be inspected interactively, by loading the measured coverage (stored in bigwig (.bw) format) in a genome browser (e.g. the IGV browser).
 See more info about bigwig: http://genome.ucsc.edu/goldenPath/help/bigWig.html and IGV: http://software.broadinstitute.org/software/igv/UserGuide.

 Coverage plot can serve as an overview of exon distribution for different transcript variants, the corresponding expected coverage based on annotation and the measured read distribution fits into these regions.
 In addition, it provides a basic statistics along with a CoD value.